HKVCA Web Help:

 On 20 October 1941, the fate of 1975 men was sealed.
 They were to be sent to defend the island of Hong Kong.
 An island that had been, up until that time, seen as "an undesirable military commitment".
 An island that was viewed as "not a vital interest".
 An island that was stated to be an outpost, for which no relief was thought possible.

-Canadians in Asia from the Veterans Affairs Canada site
+Canadians in Hong Kong from the Veterans Affairs Canada site

 Dec.
 7, 1941 marks Hong Kong battle blunder by C.R.
 McGuire.
 The Wayback Times

 See also: Tony Banham's short history drafted for the 2005 HKVCA trip to Hong Kong

 As early as December 1940 or January 1941 Major General Grassett had begun trying to convince Air Chief Marshal Sir Robert Brooke-Popham of the defencibility of Hong Kong.
 While it does not appear that he was entirely successful, he did make the point that reinforcements would improve the defensive capability.
 Brooke-Popham proposed to increase the current garrison from 4 to 6.
 Prime Minister Winston Churchill, on receipt of this proposal, reiterated that he agreed with the policy previously set and maintained by his Chiefs of Staff - "the retention of Hong Kong is not essential for the security of Singapore i.e. "it should be treated as a valuable outpost only".